Healthy Climate

 Climate Change and Economic Policy - Addressing Climate Change Using a Carbon Tax & Dividend Plan within a Global Compact

-Greenleaf works with Professors Roy Wehrle (former senior economist for President Kennedy and professor emeritus at University of Illinois-Springfield) and Don Wuebbles (leading climate scientist and professor at University of Illinois at Urbana-Champaign) to address the urgency in addressing climate change and to inform carbon pricing discussions.
-The report and supplemental materials, Addressing Climate Change Using a Carbon Tax & Dividend Plan within a Global Compact, builds on the National Energy Transition Plan, released last year, which compared the merits of carbon tax and dividend plans and identified a path forward for the United States to rapidly decarbonize while ensuring a fair transition.
-This new report combines a domestic climate policy with a new international approach, led by the U.S., to protect current and future generations from catastrophic climate impacts.
-Watch Francine van den Brandeler and our climate science and policy partners speak about effective carbon pricing here.
+Greenleaf works with Professors Roy Wehrle (former senior economist for President Kennedy and professor emeritus at University of Illinois-Springfield) and Don Wuebbles (leading climate scientist and professor emeritus at University of Illinois at Urbana-Champaign) to address the urgency in addressing climate change and to inform carbon pricing discussions.
+The report and supplemental materials, Addressing Climate Change Using a Carbon Tax & Dividend Plan within a Global Compact, builds on the National Energy Transition Plan, which compared the merits of carbon tax and dividend plans and identified a path forward for the United States to rapidly decarbonize while ensuring a fair transition.
+This report combines a domestic climate policy with a new international approach, led by the U.S., to protect current and future generations from catastrophic climate impacts.

 Recommendations on a Climate Club and Carbon Surcharge Transfer

 Climate scientists and policymakers warn of deep and irreversible damage to Earth if we do not take immediate global action on climate change.
-In this report, Dr. Roy Wehrle, Dr. Francine van den Brandeler, and Dr. Don Wuebbles make recommendations for successful negotiations at COP26 based on extensive research for domestic and global climate policy.
+In this report, Drs.
+Roy Wehrle, Francine van den Brandeler, and Don Wuebbles make recommendations for successful negotiations at COP26 based on extensive research for domestic and global climate policy.

 Addressing Climate Change and Urban Stresses with Sustainable Urban Infrastructure